EnableX/One-to-One-Video-Chat-With-Canvas-Webrtc-Application-Sample-for-iOS/README.md

 # 1-to-1 RTC: A Sample iOS App with EnableX iOS Toolkit

-This is a Sample iOS App demonstrates the use of EnableX (https://www.enablex.io) platform Server APIs and iOS Toolkit to build 1-to-1 RTC (Real Time Communication) Application.
+The sample iOS App demonstrates the use of EnableX (https://www.enablex.io) platform Server APIs and iOS Toolkit to build 1-to-1 RTC (Real Time Communication) Application.
 It allows developers to ramp up on app development by hosting on their own devices.

 This App creates a virtual Room on the fly  hosted on the Enablex platform using REST calls and uses the Room credentials (i.e. Room Id) to connect to the virtual Room as a Moderator or Participant using a mobile client.
 The same Room credentials can be shared with others to join the same virtual Room to carry out a RTC (Real Time Communication) session.